Xinzhe99/Video-Stabilization/README.md

 # 🎬 Video Stabilization & Comparison Toolkit (Python Version)

 > **This project is a Python implementation of [Lakshya-Kejriwal/Real-Time-Video-Stabilization](https://github.com/Lakshya-Kejriwal/Real-Time-Video-Stabilization).**
-> The original algorithm is described in the paper: [Real Time Video Stabilization Using Kalman Filter](https://www.sciencedirect.com/science/article/pii/S1877050916314624).
+> The original algorithm is described in the paper: [A Hybrid Filtering Approach of Digital Video Stabilization for UAV Using Kalman and Low Pass Filter](https://www.sciencedirect.com/science/article/pii/S1877050916314624).

 ---